 Chris Wooding

-Chris is the author of several completed series: Broken Sky, an anime-influenced fantasy serial for children; Braided Path, a fantasy trilogy for adults; and Malice, a young adult fantasy that mixes graphic novel with the traditional novel.
-He also created the four-part series, Tales of the Ketty Jay, a steampunk sci-fi fantasy for adults.
+He is also known for several series such as Broken Sky, an anime-influenced fantasy serial for children, Braided Path, a fantasy trilogy for adults, and Malice, a young adult fantasy that blends graphic novel and traditional novel forms.
+His four-part series, Tales of the Ketty Jay, is a steampunk sci-fi fantasy for adults.

 Are you sure you want to delete this?